open-contracting/deploy/docs/deploy/create_server.rst

    Hetzner dedicated servers are physical servers, and are commissioned to order.
 Pay attention to any wait times displayed during the setup process, as some servers may not be available for several days.

 #.
 Go to `Hetzner <https://www.hetzner.com/?country=us>`__
 #.
 Click "Dedicated", and navigate to choose a suitable server for your application.
-So far, we've used EX-Line servers.
 #.
 Click the "Order" button for the server that you've chosen

    #.
 Select a location; we've never had an issue with simply choosing the cheapest